-The 2017 Comprehensive Plan recommends Update recommended that the four corners of the Montebello/Airmont Road intersection, which Village Hall shares with the Office/Highway Commercial land use area be developed with a unified design to create a "gateway" for the community.
-This would include construction of additional stonewalls, decorative lighting, and preservation of the trees that are characteristic of Montebello This has been implemented by the Medical Office building development on the southwest corner, and at the Sentinel Assisted Living Facility and the southeast corner.
+The 2017 Comprehensive Plan Update recommended that the four corners of the Montebello/Airmont Road intersection, which Village Hall shares with the Office/Highway Commercial land use area be developed with a unified design to create a "gateway" for the community.
+This has been implemented by the Medical Office building development on the southwest corner, and at the Sentinel Assisted Living Facility and the southeast corner.